 I am a writer and translator.
 I also work as the Translations Editor for Necessary Fiction.

-My short fiction, translations and criticism have appeared in various journals including The Kenyon Review, Cerise Press, Fogged Clarity, Two Serious Ladies, Xenith, Sundog Lit, Spolia, Hayden’s Ferry Review, PANK (online), The Rumpus and The Quarterly Conversation.
+My short fiction, poetry, translations and literary criticism have appeared in various journals including The Women’s Review of Books, The Kenyon Review, Cerise Press, Spolia, Fogged Clarity, Two Serious Ladies, Xenith, Sundog Lit, Hayden’s Ferry Review, PANK (online), The Rumpus and The Quarterly Conversation.
 For full lists of my publications, please see the other pages on this site.

 You can read my short essay on reading, writing & translation here.